 Whilst unfortunately it’s no longer viable (or preferable) to take care of older family members at home, this new way of living has resulted in lots of interesting alternatives to conventional care provision.
 You can read more about live in care for the elderly here.

 Although live in care in only just emerging as a more popular alternative to residential care and sheltered accommodation it’s set to become one of the most favoured choices available because of its ease and flexibility.

 In this article we explore live in care provision in more depth to help you determine whether it’s the best choice for you.

 Live in care involves a person or a couple of people living with you in your home in order to take care of you.
-This enables them to look after you twenty-four hours a day, seven days a week, providing support whenever you need it.
-Sometimes two or three regular carers will take on the role on a rota basis – perhaps one week on, one week off.

 24 hour Live in care is most appropriate for individuals with moderate to mildly severe care needs, including personal care, mobility support and housework.
 Low-level medical needs can sometimes be catered for by standard live in carers – but many providers do offer specialist live in nursing care, too.

 This person can also run errands and take you out to do shopping, have your hair done or attend a doctor’s appointment.

 Quality of Care – The first of these is the level and quality of care you’ll receive.
 With live in home care you are guaranteed a dedicated, attentive carer who is always with you and only looks after you.